Session 2 - Module A: Advanced LangChain Patterns¶

 step_prompt = step.get("prompt_template")

-# Execute step
+# Execute data processing step

 if step_prompt: